Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/migration_guide.md

 | `EventHubClientAsync.add_async_receiver()` and `AsyncReceiver.receive()`| `EventHubConsumerClient.receive()`| [receive events](./samples/async_samples/recv_async.py) |

 ### Sending events
+The process of building event batches is more transparent with `send_batch` of V5.

 | In v1 | Equivalent in v5 | Sample |
 |---|---|---|